 Things to Consider Before Buying a Sun Dolphin Aruba 10 SS

-As light and small as the Aruba 10 is compared to others, it can still be hard to find storage space for a ten-foot kayak.
+As light and small as the Sun Dolphin Aruba 10 is compared to others, it doesn’t have many storage compartments for a ten-foot kayak.
 Before you purchase, make sure you have a good spot to keep it.
 Preferably this is a protected area where the boat will be out of the sun and rain when not in use.

 If you can’t carry it to the water, make sure your vehicle can safely transport it.
 Putting a kayak on a car without a proper roof rack can be dangerous to you and your fellow motorists.

-While it performs well in calm conditions, the boat lacks a ton of storage space, speed, or tracking to handle multi-day trips and dynamic ocean conditions.
+While it performs well on flat water, the boat lacks a ton of storage space, speed, or tracking to handle multi-day trips and dynamic ocean conditions.